Glandim/Lab_Eng_Soft/README.md

 activate
 ```

-* Volte a raiz do projeto e  Instale as dependências:
+* Volte a raiz do projeto e instale as dependências:

 ```
 cd ..\..